 CH-6003 Luzern, Switzerland

 Another year is drawing to a close.
-I hope the past year has been a joyful and successful one for all of you.
-For myself, it's been a good year, highlighted, as you'll read, by many interesting trips and other fun activities with Sandra.
+I hope that past year has been a joyful and successful on for you all.
+I have had a great year, filled with all sorts of travel adventures.

 I'll close by sending you my best wishes for the holiday season and the coming year.
 Thanks for last year's cards, letters and photographs.
-I look forward to hearing from you all again this year.
+I look forward to hearing from you all again in the coming year.